-The Public Utility estimates it will require approximately 12-15 months to design, procure and construct the facilities described in this report following the execution of an Interconnection Agreement.
+The Public Utility estimates it will require approximately 10-12 months to design, procure and construct the facilities described in this report following the execution of an Interconnection Agreement.
 The schedule will be further developed and optimized during the Facilities Study.

-Please note, the time required to perform the scope of work identified in this report does not support the Applicant's requested commercial operation date of May 31, 2021.
+Please note, the time required to perform the scope of work identified in this report appears to result in a timeframe that may support the Applicant's requested commercial operation date of June, 2021.